argadevidya/RPA-Project-Dispatcher-Performer-using-RE-Framework/README.md

 * Generate The Offer letters as per company template

 * Send the Offer Letters to the Candidates.

+## Here we are using dispatcher-performer robots.Why we need to use this approach ?<br>

+Dispatcher is a bot that we create to load some data into the queues/datatables.
+This data can be later used by another bot called as Performer.

+Basically, it is breaking one single big bot (having both functions of loading and performing) into two pieces.
+One bot loads the data & the other performs over it.

+So if you have got a process where it first fetched the input data from a resource and then process it later then use dispatcher and performer concept

+Or

+If you have a process which is used to keep the input ready for other multiple process then use a single dispatcher process to create new queue items as input so that it can be picked and processed by multiple performer bots

 ### Steps in the project execution
 Lets have a look at the solution design approach of the use case. we would have the Complete automation in 2 Parts Dispatcher and the Performer.
 Reason for having 2 robots is Scaling , Transaction Management and maintenance.